 “All local Liberal Democrats either refused to sign residents’ collective complaint against SDEN or ignored the request.
 This equally translated up to full council with council party leaders sharing this refusal.

 “At the same time, cross-party support was achieved initially from the Labour Party… and then directly from Conservative MP Elliot Colburn.

-“Compounding this, local councillors, appearing to be led by Liberal Democrat councillor Ben Andrews, have been publishing and disseminating misinformation to residents through their Focus leaflet.
-Unfortunately, Liberal Democrat councillor Ben Andrews, who was present in the meeting with the [managing director] of SDEN, Amanda Cherrington, members of the NMQ RA committee and the council’s pricing consultant Simon Woodward, wilfully published and hand-delivered information which he knew to be wrong.
+“Compounding this, local councillors, appearing to be led by Liberal Democrat councillor Ben Andrew, have been publishing and disseminating misinformation to residents through their Focus leaflet.
+Unfortunately, Liberal Democrat councillor Ben Andrew, who was present in the meeting with the [managing director] of SDEN, Amanda Cherrington, members of the NMQ RA committee and the council’s pricing consultant Simon Woodward, wilfully published and hand-delivered information which he knew to be wrong.

 “Liberal Democrat councillor Ben Andrews was privy to the pricing consultant stating that the SDEN pricing did not operate as advertised.
 This demonstrates a clear conflict of interest and calls into question the ethics of local politics where the Liberal Democrats have chosen to advertise and advocate for a private limited company they themselves established.

 “Downstream of this, residents who were struggling with heating costs, some worried to turn their heating on, have suffered great stress at the hands of these publications.
 Whether without thought or an attempt to sway residents from class action against SDEN we are unsure, but the effects are the same.